 Controlling Voltage: The Controller maintains nominal AC output voltage as load varies by varying field voltage.
 In response to transient loads, it lowers the voltage setpoint to allow engine recovery.
 Field power is supplied by the quadrature windings (Q1-Q2).

-Beginning Spec C, voltage can be adjusted.
 See ADJUSTING VOLTAGE (p.
-10-6).
+10-5).